Biopsychosocial Assessment

 Psychology

 Psychological factors involve a person’s personality, thoughts, and ensuing emotions and behavior.
-Questions will address current cognitive functioning, coping skills, and mood.
-An example of a few possible psychology questions follow:
+Questions address current cognitive functioning, coping skills, and mood.
+An example of a few possible psychology questions follows:• How would you describe your mood?
+Do you have a history of suicidal thoughts or acts of self-harm?

 • Do you have a family history of psychiatric illness?